nenuadrian/3D-GPS-location-map-rendering-game-base-swift-ios-scenekit/README.md

 Mapzen API has been killed, and to transition to mapbox as this repository has: https://github.com/nenuadrian/swift-2D-tile-real-world-map-gps-game

 Post processing just like in there needs to be done and a bit of the code changes.
-But what the repo does in PHP, this one can do in Swift
+But what that repo does in PHP, this one can do in Swift

 # Setup